-815.9.2 OPERATIONS PLANS
+b.
+OPERATIONS PLANS

 The extra-duty Coordinator will be responsible for the preparation of an operational plan when appropriate.
-Operational plans will be required when attendance at any event is estimated to be 100 persons or more, and/or when the event requires 10 or more police personnel, and/or when the event requires the closure/modification of roadways and/or parking lots.
+Operational plans will be required when attendance requires 10 or more police personnel, and/or when extensive closure(s)/modification of roadways and/or parking lots.